insight-creative/Insight-Creative-2021/content/services/Media/index.md

 ---
 Title: Media
 seo:
-  title: Media Buying Services in Green Bay, WI
+  title: Media Buying Agency in Green Bay, WI – Strategic Media Planning, Digital Ad Placement, TV, Radio, Streaming, and Paid Social Campaigns for Businesses Across Green Bay, Wisconsin
-  description: Insight’s approach to media is methodical.
-We understand the value of research and strategy before buying.
-Plus, we learn from the infinite data we get in return, ensuring your media only gets more effective as it runs.
-Learn more about Insight Creative's media services.
+  description: Partner with a media buying agency in Green Bay, WI to reach the right audience through research, strategy and smarter ad placement.
+Get started today.
   featured_image: "images/background-images/Insight-Social-Preview.jpg"

 hero_title: 'It’s <span class="emphasis-red">so much more</span> than "buying."'
+hero_h1: Media Buying Agency in Green Bay, WI
 intro:
+  prehead: Green Bay Media Buying Agency
   subhead: Research and strategy make the most of <span class="emphasis-red">every</span> dollar.
   description: "<p>Strong media plans begin with strong partnerships.
 Our process is simple: You teach us about you, and we’ll teach you about media.
 Together, we’ll assemble a comprehensive, targeted and creative plan that makes the best use of your budget to meet your goals.</p>